kevin314/ComfyUI-FastVideo/README.md

 - **sp_size**: Sequence parallelism size (usually should match num_gpus)
 - **tp_size**: Tensor parallelism size (usually should match num_gpus)
 - **precision**: Model precision (fp16 or bf16)

+`model_path takes either a model id from huggingface or a local path to a model.
+Models by default will be downloaded to ~/.cache/huggingface/hub/ and cached for subseqent runs.`

 #### Inference Args